 This is the same as normal except no transparency effects are applied to pixels.
 The blend happens by dithering pixels on or off.
 Makes it look like snow on the picture

 Any areas that are darker on the base color will replace the lighter colors on the blend layer.
-The result is a darker image.
+Resulting in a darker image.

 With the exception of white on the blend colors, each color is darkened.
 This is like taking two transparencies, placing them over each other and holding up to the light.
 White is ignored.